THE BASICS

 Reading and Basketball Can Advance Each Other

-Jump Shot Theory - The Old Versus The New
+Jump Shot Theory - The Old vs The New

 The old and still prevailing jump shot theory doesn’t have a name and there is very little analytical writing on its techniques.
 That should tell you something right there about the level of thought that the basketball establishment has given to the jump shot, which is unquestionably the most important skill in the game.
 The argument here is that the basketball establishment’s no-name and sketchy but widely supported jump shot theory has done serious damage to both the jump shot and jumpshooters in a variety of ways.
 By contrast, my new whole-body jump theory paves the road to successful jumpshooting with details and explanations that make for doable teaching and learning.
 The whole-body jump theory is publicly available, so you can read it to judge for yourself.
 Most importantly, you can put the whole-body jump theory to the test on the basketball court.